ParrotSec/hashcat/docs/readme.txt

 - World's first and only in-kernel rule engine
 - Free
 - Open-Source (MIT License)
-- Multi-OS (Linux, Windows and OSX)
+- Multi-OS (Linux, Windows and macOS)
 - Multi-Platform (CPU, GPU, DSP, FPGA, etc., everything that comes with an OpenCL runtime)
 - Multi-Hash (Cracking multiple hashes at the same time)
 - Multi-Devices (Utilizing multiple devices in same system)